cute-jumper/bing-dict.el/README.md

 ![bing-dict-screenshot2](./screenshot2.png)

-By default, bing-dict.el will cache all your queries and results into `bing-dict-cache-file`(which points to `~/.emacs.d/var/bing-dict/bing-dict-save.el` by default):
+Use the following configuration if you want bing-dict.el to cache all your queries and results:

     (setq bing-dict-cache-auto-save t)

+You can customize the value of `bing-dict-cache-file` to change the location where bing-dict.el stores the cache.
+The default value is `~/.emacs.d/var/bing-dict/bing-dict-save.el`.

 ## Command Line Usage